 Deep Fried Turkey Alternatives:

-Do you have any Tips For How To Deep Fry A Turkey that we missed?
+Do you have any Tips For Deep Frying A Turkey that we missed?
 Let us know in the comments and we can add them.